 We need to educate and innovate so we can conquer our fears and not our ocean wildlife.
 We need to learn how to co-exist, and we can do this through collaborative, compassionate and thoughtful approaches that create sustainable solutions.

-There is also a growing movement of people in Australia and around the world, who are passionate about protecting one of the most important predators in our ocean ecosystem - the Great White.
-Rather than fear it, we should understand it and try to protect it, because without sharks we cannot have the healthy oceans we cherish.
+There is also a growing movement of people in Australia and around the world who are passionate about protecting one of the most important predators in our ocean ecosystem - the Great White.
+Rather than fear it, we all need to understand this animal and try to protect it, because without sharks we cannot have the healthy oceans we cherish.

 A hug for whales - Kyle in Tasmania, 2002